How Two Internet Nemeses Became Friends

 People believe obviously wrong things, and I couldn’t understand why.
 I was seeing a lot of bad science and a lot of bullshit pretending to be science, and I was fighting against that.

-By the time Colleen and I interacted in a science Facebook group, I was on the down slope of my keyboard-warrior phase and was starting to feel pretty jaded.
+By the time Colleen and I interacted in a science Facebook group, I was on the downslope of my keyboard-warrior phase and was starting to feel pretty jaded.
 She met me when I had good arguments but a bad attitude.
 At first, I think she thought I was just an asshole.
 I was very blunt.
 Not derogatory or anything, but I would say, “No, you do not understand this concept properly.”
 She started interacting with me and saying, “I think you’re wrong about this.”

 Colleen Diessner: As a reaction to the proliferation of misinformation coming out of the 2016 election, I sincerely thought I could help by providing more information.
 But in that particular forum where we met, the politics won out.
 I didn’t feel like I was saying anything controversial at all, but they were making really disgusting comments.
 It’s become fairly toxic, so we both disengaged.